xuqingkuang/react-redux-boilerplate/README.md

 ## Features

-* TypeScript 2, no Babel required any more
+* TypeScript 2
 * Unit testing covered with Jest
 * Different configs for different environment.
-* React 15
+* React 16
-* React Router 3
+* React Router 4
-* Redux 3.6 (Predictable state container)
+* Redux 3.7 (Predictable state container)
 * Sass css pre-processor with lint
-* Yarn supported
-* Webpack 2 + webpack-dev-server 2
+* Webpack 4 + webpack-dev-server next
 * Redux Devtools for Chrome Extension supported (Better than redux-logger)
 * Browser live reload
-* Using Webpack DllReferencePlugin plugin to optimize build speed
+* Package size analysis with webpack-bundle-analyzer

 If you are interested, please read the `package.json` file for all installed modules.